How I Met Your Mother: Production

 According to an Entertainment Weekly article, the writers adopted facets of each main actor's personality and incorporated them into their characters.
 This includes Neil Patrick Harris' skills with magic, Jason Segel's passion for songwriting, Alyson Hannigan's absent-mindedness while pregnant, and Josh Radnor's intellectualism.

 MacLaren's, an Irish bar in the middle of New York City, in which a lot of the show is set, is loosely based on four of Bays and Thomas's favorite bars: McGee's, a Midtown tavern near the Ed Sullivan Theater where the Late Show is taped; McHale's, a legendary Hell's Kitchen bar which closed in 2006; Chumley's, a since-closed historic Greenwich Village pub; and Fez, another closed bar on the Upper West Side.
 McGee's had a mural that Bays and Thomas both liked and wanted to incorporate into the show.
 The name for the bar is from Carter Bays' assistant, Carl MacLaren; the bartender in the show is also named Carl.

 Episodes were generally shot over a three-day period in the Los Angeles-based Soundstage Studio 22 and featured upwards of 50 scenes with quick transitions and flashbacks.
-However, the "Pilot" episode was filmed at CBS Radford.
+However, the pilot episode was filmed at CBS Radford.
 The laugh track was later created by recording an audience being shown the final edited episode.
 Thomas claimed that shooting before a live audience would have been impossible because of the structure of the show and the numerous flashforwards in each episode and because doing so "would blur the line between 'audience' and 'hostage situation'".
 Later seasons started filming in front of an audience on occasion, when smaller sets were used.

 The theme song is a portion of "Hey Beautiful" by The Solids, of which Bays and Thomas are members.
 Episodes from season 1 generally started with the opening credits.
-A cold opening has been used since season 2.
+A cold opening was used from season 2 onwards.
 Viewers then occasionally see Ted's children on a couch and hear him talking to them, telling the story of how he met their mother.
 Alternatively, scenes from previous episodes or shots of New York City are shown with Ted narrating over them.
 Thomas has stated that Future Ted is an unreliable narrator, since he is trying to tell a story that happened over 20 years earlier; this has been a plot point in several episodes including "The Goat", "Oh Honey", "How I Met Everyone Else", and "The Mermaid Theory".
 Nevertheless, Thomas has also emphasized maintaining a coherent and consistent universe and trying to avoid continuity errors, a problem he noticed in other shows.